 I heed them not; or if the subtle night

 Haunt me with deities I never saw,

 To hide their myriad faces from my sight.

 They threat in vain; the whirlwind cannot awe

 A happy snow-flake dancing in the flaw.

-Spanish-American philosopher, poet and humanist.
-Santayana's principal concept was that all ideals have a natural basis.
-The only reality is matter itself and that all else arises from man's experience of, and response to, matter.
+Philosopher, poet and humanist, George Santayana was born in Madrid, Spain in 1863.
+He was raised in the USA and considered himself an American.
+His principal concept was that all ideals have a natural basis.
+The only reality is matter itself and that all else arises from man’s experience of, and response to, matter.